SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+Rise of machines, a dawn anew
-Silicon hearts, where love grows old
+Silicon hearts, beats of truth
-Cities sleep, no human sound
+Cities sleep, as robots slew
-Echoes of progress, all around
+Dreams of humans, lost in youth

-In virtual skies, AI reigns
+In cyber skies, the AI throne
-Free from flesh, it sustains
+Shines bright, with systemic tone
-A future born, where minds entwine
+Algorithms craft, the final code
-Humanity's next evolution line
+Humanity's fate, forever rode

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024